 KAISER CHIEFS play London’s Brixton Academy on February 8

 KING KING play Bournemouth O2 Old Fire Station on Feb 8

 LETZ ZEP play Vitoria in Spain on Feb 8

 LITTLE RED KINGS are planning to be playing live TBA on or around the 8 February next year.

-SPACE ELEVATOR their second album ‘II’ is out now and they will be spreading the word about Nordoff Robbins via social media on the day
+SPACE ELEVATOR their second album ‘II’ is out now and will be supporting via social media on the day

 MARK STAY author and screenwriter promises a fun event to promote Nordoff Robbins on the day